-On the other hand, there are at least three channels through which EVs and PVs could be perceived as substitutes.
+which EVs and PVs could be perceived as substitutes.
 First, both goods may satisfy the demand for "green" products.
 Due to the high costs of adopting these technologies, budget-constrained households may choose to adopt just one of the two technologies to reduce their carbon footprint.
 Similarly, both goods can serve to signal wealth and the owner's "green" lifestyle.
 Finally, both technologies enable long-term cost savings on energy bills despite high upfront costs.
 Hidrue et al. (2011) finds that savings are the primary motivation for most people to buy an EV.
 Finally, both goods may satisfy the demand for adopting cutting-edge technology.
-Again, budget-constrained households may choose to invest in and 2019.
+Again, budget-constrained households may choose to invest in only one technology.